Lesson

 “Misinformation can spread quickly on social media.”

-• self-diagnosis
+self-diagnosis word

 identifying a condition without professional help